 In 2011, neuroscience researchers using fMRI (functional magnetic resonance imaging) and other physiological measurements found clearing clutter from the home and work environment resulted in a better ability to focus and process information, as well as increased productivity.
 Source RACGP

 The joy of just being

-Carly and David’s no 1. goal was to create a space where all their children wanted to be, a space they could relax and felt like “home” and to save money for a family holiday.
+Carla and Derek’s no 1. goal was to create a space where all their children wanted to be, a space they could relax and felt like “home” and to save money for a family holiday.

 With their goals set they set about reducing waste in their kitchen and the results were immediate.

-By ethically decluttering the cupboards, pantry, fridge they soon realised what they had, what the needed, what they did not need and within the 1st week Carly and David reduced their grocery bill by $50.
+By ethically decluttering the cupboards, pantry, fridge they soon realised what they had, what the needed, what they did not need and within the 1st week Carla and Derek reduced their weekly grocery bill by $50.